Astronaut-og951/Shield-Backend/README.md

 # Shield-Backend
 Welcome To Shield Backend!
+A backend for OG Fortnite
-We are just working on it
+We are just working on it, please wait...
+With this beckend you can start your game have a bot-commands in your server Discord, ecc...